When I use the AWS Load Balancer Controller in Amazon Elastic Kubernetes Service (Amazon EKS), I get a "WebIdentityErr" error message.

 }

-To use the same IAM role for multiple clusters in one account, define the trust relationship similar to the following:
+To use the same IAM role for multiple clusters in one account, use a trust relationship similar to the following example:

 {